Husqvik/SQLPad/README.md

 		<!-- other connection configurations -->
 	</databaseConnectionConfiguration>

-IsProduction - indicates connection to production system using red label
+IsProduction - indicates connection to a production system using red label

 #####Configuration.xml